Not only is Rome’s Hotel de Russie fashionable, it is a tranquil oasis in the middle of all the action of La Dolce Vita…

 If you’re like me, you are itching to go away again somewhere by mid August.
 But that is the busiest time of year for so many European destinations and the last thing you want is to be body checking your way through a sea of people.
 So if you can hold on just a while longer… long enough for families to return, kids go back to school and high season prices to go down, a September getaway might just be the prefect tonic to get you through the colder months ahead.
 Here are some suggestions to get you started…

-Madrid – A sophisticated metropolitan city with sun and more importantly tapas bars!
-The charm of the historic center and the open spaces makes it a great combination of culture both indoors and out.
-Whether it be taking in a museum or taking in the sun at the Plaza Mayor, Madrid makes for a cultivated break.
+Madrid – A sophisticated metropolitan city with sunshine and more importantly tapas bars!
+The appealing historic center and the open spaces makes it a great combination of culture both indoors and out.
+Whether it be taking in a museum or taking in the sun at the Plaza Mayor with a glass of sangria, Madrid makes for a warm cultivated break.

 Seville – A two hour train ride from Madrid takes you to the quintessential Spanish city of Sevilla.
 Decorative tiles, romantic architecture and colourful streets capture the true spirit of Spain alongside its breathtaking cathedral and Plaza de España.
 Have drinks and tapas at El Rinconcillo before taking in a flamenco show.